simper2025/BadgerClan/README.md

 - [ ] Track number of kills

 ### Features
-- [ ] Delete the weather and counter page
 - [ ] Limit the number of player
 - [ ] Ability to boot players from a game that hasn't started
 - [ ] Host can end the game from the game page